AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 may or may not be flagged in instantiation, this depends of the inheritance depth of the actual parameters.

-This rule has the following (mandatory) parameter for the ``+R`` option:
+This rule has the following (mandatory) parameter for the ``+R`` option and for LKQL rule options files:

-*N*
+*N [int]*
    Integer not less than -1 specifying the maximal allowed depth of any inheritance hierarchy.
 If the rule parameter is set to -1, the rule flags all the declarations of tagged and interface types.

 .. rubric:: Example